hyungmogu/ctci/README.md

 ## Work Summary

 ### May 25th, 2019
+1. Walked through second topic of 'Customizing Django Templates' course in Team Treehouse for Python Web Tech Degree

+### May 25th, 2019
 1. Walked through first topic of 'Customizing Django Templates' course in Team Treehouse for Python Web Tech Degree

 ### May 18th, 2019